 The principle bases, conventions, rules and practices that specify how the effects of transactions and other events are reflected in the financial statements of the Authority as set out in the section of this report headed 'Statement of Accounting Policies'.
-These accounting policies have been fully revised to take account of the transition to IFRS.
-(Page 130).
+These accounting policies are kept under review and updated where appropriate to take account of changes in accounting practice adopted within the Code.
+There are no changes of significance in 2011/12 (Page 113).